-The Extraordinary General Assembly is entitled to vote, upon proposal of the Board of Governors, on a change in the Constitution, the dissolution of the World Water Council and the devolution of its assets, and the merger or transformation of the World Water Council, in conformity with the laws of the country where the World Water Council is registered.
+A General Assembly shall be Extraordinary when it is called upon to vote on a change in the Constitution.
+It has the authority to dissolve and distribute the assets of the Council in conformity with the laws of the country where the Council is registered.